 The Portobello Orchestra began in 1973 as an evening class at Kensington Adult Education Institute.
-Founding Conductor Rachel Fleetcroft was followed by Richard Gonski (appointed in 1985), Philip Mackenzie (1995) Anthony Weeden (2001) Matthew Rogers (2013) and William Church (2015).
+Founding Conductor Rachel Fleetcroft was followed by Richard Gonski (appointed in 1985), Philip Mackenzie (1995) Anthony Weeden (2001) Matthew Rogers (2013) William Church (2015) and Sam Jones (2016).
 In June 2000 the orchestra became an independent registered charity and since then has managed its affairs through a committee elected by the members.

 Once a year we have an away weekend when playing and socialising are pleasantly combined (Mozart and Haydn during the day and Brahms and Lizst in the evening).
 The event usually begins at 10.00 on Saturday, and continues until 16.00 on Sunday.
 We play a wide variety of music, sometimes linked by a common theme.
 The weekend is a good opportunity to develop sight reading skills and for the more adventurous to play a concerto movement.
 On Saturday evening there are impromptu chamber music groups.
 For many years the venue was Headley Park near Aldershot in Hampshire.
 In 2016 we went to Latimer Place, in beautiful surroundings near Amersham, with the advantage of an Underground station just a short taxi ride away.